SeanHoldsworth/Life/README.md

 should be able to be run on any environment supporting the JVM and Swing.

 Further documentation about the application can be found in life.pdf.

+If you're running on macOS or Linux you should be able to run the .jar file directly using "java -jar LifeApp.jar".